 Is there any way I can avoid paying a service fee?

 Yes, select e-check when paying online to pay from your checking account.
 You can also avoid paying a service fee by paying with cash, check, money order or bank check at the Student Accounts window or by mailing such payments to the Student Accounts Office (do not mail cash).
-Note: DGCE does not accept cash payments over $10.

 Is charging a service fee legal?
 Do other universities charge a fee for credit card transactions?